Flight Training Finance

 * These examples of types of financing are not endorsements but instead are only examples of options and the possible types of financing available.

 ***VA Funding Disclaimer

-All students, including those seeking funding from the VA, are responsible for paying their own flight school costs.
+All students, including those seeking to fund from the VA, are responsible for paying their flight school costs.
 It is also each students’ responsibility to pay on time to keep their flight account up to date.

 "It takes time, resources and a drive to finish but the effort and the price are well worth it because it's a career like no other and it has the potential to change your life," Dena Lackey, VT AAA Marketing Manager.